encode/django-rest-framework/CONTRIBUTING.md

 ## Building the documentation

-To build the documentation, simply install MkDocs with `pip install mkdocs` and then run the following command.
+To build the documentation, install MkDocs with `pip install mkdocs` and then run the following command.

     mkdocs build